KyperTrast/lithium-minus/README.md

 # Lithium Minus
 Hook and rune features taken from the Quake 2 Lithium mod, made to work with the Q2 Remaster/Rerelease.
 Other features have been omitted, hence the name Lithium Minus / Lithium- .
+I've only briefly tested single player but the hook and runes appear to work there.\
 Go through the original mod's documentation for more info, including hook and rune vars/commands:

 https://quake2lithium.github.io/

 ## Installing and using
+From the Github page, in the Releases -> Latest section on the right-hand side, download `lithminus.zip`.
 Go to your Quake 2 remaster directory ex.\
 Steam: \<steam\>\steamapps\common\Quake 2\rerelease\
 GOG: \<GOG\>\Quake II Enhanced\
-Create a directory to store the binary ex. "lithminus".
-Download the release and extract the .dll file to this folder.\
+Create a directory to store the binary and name it whatever you want ex. `lithminus`.
+Extract `lithminus.zip` here and you will see a .DLL file.
+Then, use one of the two methods listed below to load the mod.
+### Load the mod manually
-Load up Q2 and in console, type "game lithminus".
-Now, create a lobby and configure it as desired, and once you start the game Lithium Minus will be loaded.\
+Load up Quake 2 and in console, type `game lithminus` (no quotes).
+Now, create a lobby and configure it as desired, and once you start the game Lithium Minus will be loaded.
-I've only briefly tested single player but the hook and runes appear to work there.
+### Run the config file
+Get a copy of the "lithsetup_bots.cfg" file from the source code above, and place it into your rerelease\baseq2 folder.
+Load up Quake 2 and in console, type `exec lithsetup_bots.cfg` (no quotes).
+This will create a local game with the below:
+* set `game lithminus`
+* immediately load q2dm1 with `map q2dm1`
+* load 4 bots with `bot_minClients 5`

+If you see "Lithium Minus" in the bottom left then the mod has loaded.
+You can immediately quit the map and create your own lobby, and modify the config file for future use.

 ## Added variables
 * g_use_hook 0/1 - Enables/disables hook (default: 1)